isomerpages/moe-mahabodhisch/_about-mbs/Contact | 其他资讯/Location.md

 <p>B</p>
 </td>
 <td rowspan="1" colspan="2">
-<p>Pupils taking Bus No 63 from Eunos to alight.
-Use the signalized pedestrian
+<p>Pupils taking Bus No 63, No. 63M and Bus No. 137 from Eunos to alight.
-crossing in front of Block 316.
+Use the signalized pedestrian crossing in front of Block 316.
 Walk in through Gate 1 via side gate</p>
 </td>
 </tr>
 <tr>